michaelmirhom/movie-app/README.md

 # Movie-App
 # Project Description
 Movie-App is a comprehensive movie information application.
 Users can add, edit, view, and delete movie entries.
 Each movie entry includes details like the movie's name, image, and rating.
 This app is built using React.js and styled using CSS.

+The project consists of both frontend and backend components.
+The frontend is built with React.js and uses React Router for routing.
+The backend is implemented using a json-server, which serves as a mock API for managing movie data.
 # Installation Instructions
 # Clone the repository:
 git clone git@github.com:michaelmirhom/movie-app.git